hughjonesd/trading-genetics/AER referee reports.md

 > Table 10 indeed insignificant.
 Table 9, no, significant at 5%.
 Table 6
 insignificant but this is without the parental age controls.
-And in all these places the pattern of the results is the same
+And in all these places the pattern of the results is the same.

+> DONE - pushed robustness of basic result and mentioned github.